jhpyle/docassemble/_docs/ml.md

 accurate its predictions are.
 For example, the "sentiment analysis" model discussed above could be tested by running 100 predictions on a variety of happy and unhappy phrases and measuring how often the "predictions" are correct.
-If the model correctly classifies "happy" statements as "happy" about 95% of the time, and also classifies "unhappy" statements as "unhappy" about 95% of the time, then it performs pretty well.
+If the model correctly classifies happy statements as "happy" about 95% of the time, and also classifies unhappy statements as "unhappy" about 95% of the time, then it performs pretty well.

 When "testing" the performance of a trained model, it is important to